Osthus-Technology/rdfcmap/README.md

 8) Export cmap as CXL file

 Changelog:

+V2.3.1
+* Improved conversion from ttl to cmap in order to support blank nodes and literal values
+* Improved import of triples
+* Note: Conversion from TTL to CXL requires layouting of concepts in order to get a useful visualization.
+Enabling automatic layouting with rdfcmap needs additional third-party dependencies.
+Currently, rdfcmap supports layouting based on graphviz as well as different layout algorithms provided by gephi.
+Please contact OSTHUS for further information (office(at)osthus(dot)com).

 V2.2.0
-  Updated conversion from ttl to cmap in order to support BFO aligned models
+* Updated conversion from ttl to cmap in order to support BFO aligned models
-  Note: Conversion from TTL to CXL requires layouting of concepts in order to get a useful visualization.
+* Note: Conversion from TTL to CXL requires layouting of concepts in order to get a useful visualization.
 Enabling automatic layouting with rdfcmap needs additional third-party dependencies.
 Currently, rdfcmap supports layouting based on graphviz as well as different layout algorithms provided by gephi.
 Please contact OSTHUS for further information (office(at)osthus(dot)com).

 V2.1.4
-  Updated conversion from cmap to ttl in order to support BFO aligned models Added SPARQL export
+* Updated conversion from cmap to ttl in order to support BFO aligned models
+* Added SPARQL export
-  Added Shape export
+* Added Shape export
-  Added ADF export
+* Added ADF export

 Copyright OSTHUS 2016-2018